-Liam Garstang’s practice is trans-disciplinary; typically his concepts resolve themselves in installations that involve sculpture, video, ceramics, and printmedia.
-His works are based on personal, generational, and collective events and iconography, as well as the excavation of emotional responses to place.
-A strong sense of the performative also underpins his work, inasmuch as it is oriented around notions of ritualisation, presence and the gesture.
+Liam Garstang’s concepts resolve themselves in installations that involve sculpture, video, ceramics, and printmedia.
+His works are based on both personal and generational events rooted in his family farm in Wagga Wagga, Australia.
+They reference collective iconography across rural and urban rituals, and excavate an emotional responses to place.
+A strong sense of the performative also underpins Garstang’s work, which is oriented around notions of presence and the gesture.

 For his 2018 exhibition ‘The Shepherd’s Crook’, Liam Garstang recorded a video interview in the gallery with George Popov.
 You can view the interview below.